Thu, Nov 14, 2024

 Details

-The film depicts a trial taking place in Bamako, the capital of Mali, amid the daily life that is going on in the city.
-In the midst of that trial, two sides argue whether the World Bank and International Monetary Fund are guided by special interest of developed nations, or whether it is corruption and the individual nations' mismanagement, that is guilty of the current financial state of many poverty-stricken African countries as well as the rest of the poor undeveloped world.
-The film even touches on European colonization and discusses how it plays a role in shaping African societies and their resulting poverty and issues.
+"Bamako" (dir.
+Abderrahmane Sissako, 2006) depicts a trial taking place in the capital of Mali.
+Two sides argue whether the World Bank and International Monetary Fund are guided by special interest of developed nations — or whether it is corruption and the individual nations' mismanagement that is the cause of the current financial state of many poverty-stricken African countries.
+The film touches on European colonization and discusses how it plays a role in shaping African societies and their resulting poverty and issues.

 Food Provided (Pizza )